 Ruaha is an outstanding safari park due to the fact the park showcases a crossover of East and Southern African species in terms of flora and fauna.
 One reason for the hordes of animals in Ruaha is the Great Ruaha River, a vital water source throughout the year but especially during the dry season.
 The reliability of the river owes much to the success of game drives in this region, as animals congregate predictably on the long shores.

-As we have already mentioned, Ruaha is one of the best parks in Africa for viewing cats.
 Lion live here in large prides, often numbering over twenty individuals!
 Leopard and cheetah love hunting on the open plains, while many smaller species are equally at home here – serval, caracal, civet, genet and banded wildcat.
 Cheetah are remarkably common making seeing the three main cat species very likely – something that’s rare anywhere in Africa nowadays.

 Other mammals also thrive in Ruaha in abundance.
 The park’s elephant herds are absolutely humongous!
 Buffalo are plentiful too, as are zebra, giraffe, hippopotamus and an exciting assortment of antelope species such as roan, sable, eland, impala, gazelle, reedbuck, hartebeest, klipspringer – and the largest population of greater kudu in all East Africa!
 Predators, in addition to the cats, include black-backed jackal, spotted hyena and (less common) striped hyena.
 The park is also an important area for wild dog, hosting over a hundred dogs at last count.